GracefulLillian/web/_posts/2015-04-16-we-should-work-together.md

 title: We should work together
 ---

+_A speech to public sector CEs and DCEs at the New Zealand State Services Commission Executive Leadership Summit._

 &ldquo;In the past year I have met with about 200 people from the public sector.
 And every single one of them has seemed passionate and smart, and has been a real pleasure to deal with.
 And that has been really surprising to me, and really surprising to others in both the private sector and the general public when I talk to them about my experiences.

 But it shouldn&rsquo;t be, right?
 It shouldn&rsquo;t be surprising.
 We should know how dedicated and caring you are, we should know you better.
 So why don&rsquo;t we?
 Why is there such a strong separation between sectors when we&rsquo;re generally working towards the same goals?